-Given the historical profitable operations and sustained profit projections, the Group has assessed that there are no impairment indicators with respect to its non-financial assets as at December 31, 2022 and 2021.
+Given that the fair values of the investment properties using the sales comparison approach (market approach) are higher than the carrying value, the Group has assessed that there are no impairment indicators with respect to its non-financial assets as at December 31, 2023 and 2022.

-Note 7 - Other non-current assets
+7 Other non-current assets

-2022 2021
+2023 2022

-Mine rehabilitation fund 29,436,104 29,401,324
+Mine rehabilitation fund 29,469,988 29,436,104

-Miscellaneous deposits 2,631,792 2,590,960
+Miscellaneous deposits 2,638,867 2,631,792

-Financial assets at FVOCI 1,842,470 1,650,170
+Financial assets at FVOCI 2,389,000 1,842,470

-33,910,366 33,642,454
+34,497,855 33,910,366

 Pursuant to the requirements of Republic Act (RA) No. 7942, otherwise known as "The Philippine Mining Act of 1995", the Group maintains a Mine Rehabilitation Fund (MRF) with the Land Bank of the Philippines.
 The MRF shall be used for the physical and social rehabilitation of areas affected by the Group's quarrying activities, and for research in the social, technical and preventive aspects of the mine rehabilitation.
 Under the Group's Operating Agreement with HAI (Note 16), HAI shall have the exclusive right to manage, operate and provide additional MRF as may be required by applicable laws and regulations provided that the MRF will remain in the name of the Group as the contracting party to the MPSA.
-In 2018, the Final Mine Rehabilitation and Decommissioning Plan was approved by the DENR.
+In 2018, the final Mine Rehabilitation and Decommissioning Plan was approved by the DENR.
 As a result, the Group recognized a decommissioning liability amounting to P13.13 million representing funds received in 2018.
 In June 2019, HAI provided net additional funds to the MRF amounting to P10.03 million.
-The movement in MRF in 2022 and 2021 pertains to interest earned from the bank.
+The movement in MRF in 2023 and 2022 pertains to interest earned from the bank.